Chicana feminism: Chicana music

-Continually left absent from Chicano music history, many Chicana musical artists, such as Rita Vidaurri and María de Luz Flores Aceves, more commonly known as Lucha Reyes, from the 1940s and 50s, can be credited with many of strides that Chicana Feminist movements have made in the past century.
-For example, Vidaurri and Aceves were among the first mexicana women to wear charro pants while performing rancheras.
+Continually left absent from Chicano music history, many Chicana musical artists, such as Rita Vidaurri and María de Luz Flores Aceves, more commonly known as Lucha Reyes, from the 1940s and 50s, can be credited with many of strides that Chicana feminist movements have made in the past century.
+For example, Vidaurri and Aceves were among the first Mexicana women to wear charro pants while performing rancheras.

 By challenging their own conflicting backgrounds and ideologies, Chicana musicians have continually broken the gender norms of their culture, and therefore created a space for conversation and change in the Latino communities.

 There are many important figures in Chicana music history, each one giving a new social identity to Chicanas through their music.
-An important example of a Chicana musician is Rosita Fernández, an artist from San Antonio, Texas.
-Popular in the mid 20th century, she was called "San Antonio's First Lady of Song" by Lady Bird Johnson, the Tejano singer is a symbol of Chicana feminism for many Mexican Americans still today.
-She was described as "larger than life", repeatedly performing in china poblana dresses, throughout her career, which last more than 60 years.
+An important example of a Chicana musician was Rosita Fernández, a Tejano artist from San Antonio, Texas.
+So popular in the mid 20th century that she was called "San Antonio's First Lady of Song" by Lady Bird Johnson, Fernández is still a symbol of Chicana feminism for many Mexican Americans today.
+She was described as "larger than life", often performing in china poblana dresses, throughout her 60-year career.
 However, she never received a great deal of fame outside of the San Antonio, despite her long reign as one of the most active Mexican American woman public performers of the 20th century.

 Other Chicana musicians and musical groups: